alehandrof/Typewriter/README.md

 ## Installation

-You can install Typewriter either manually or through _Package Control_.
-The latter is preferred as it will update automatically.
+This plugin is available through [Package Control](https://sublime.wbond.net/).

-### Package Control
+Select the `Package Control: Install Package` command via the palette and choose the `Typewriter` package.

-Typewriter is not available in _Package Control_ by default, you will need to add it first.
+### Manual Install

-1. Select the `Package Control: Add Repository` command via the palette and add this repository: `https://github.com/alehandrof/Typewriter`
+1. Download the latest release from here: <https://github.com/alehandrof/Typewriter/releases/>
-2. Select the `Package Control: Install Package` command via the palette and choose the newly-available `Typewriter` package.
+2. Extract it in your Packages folder.
+(You can find out its location by clicking the `Preferences > Browse Packages…` menu inside Sublime Text.)

-### Manually
+-- _or_ --

 Clone the repository in your Packages folder: `git clone https://github.com/alehandrof/Typewriter.git`